Gathering Hardware/Software Details | Describing the Problem

-Before contacting me about your problem, try these quick fixes to see if you can resolve the issue.
+Before contacting Russ for help, try these quick fixes to see if you can resolve the issue yourself.

-Start by making notes about the problem so you can accurately describe the issue when you call or email me.
+Start by making notes about the problem so you can accurately describe the issue during your call or in your email.

-These are some of the details I may need to provide a solution:
+These are some of the details that may be required to provide a solution:

-The following sections will tell you how to obtain this information.
+The following sections will tell you how to obtain that information.

-Hardware is the physical computer and its components (sometimes referred to as “the box” with desktop systems).
+Hardware is the physical computer and its components (sometimes referred to as “the box” when referring to desktop systems).
 This includes:

 If you have a laptop or a brand-name computer (e.g., Apple, Dell, HP, Acer, etc.), the make and model of your computer is usually found on the back of a desktop or on the bottom of a laptop.